 Which is why Welles put Gregg Toland's name on the same card as him.

-Collector of the Strange: Kane is one, he collects so much things, animals and plants, everything he had in his life, that when he is dead, a lof of his collection is not catalogued nor even unpacked, and has to be sold out or destroyed:
+Collector of the Strange: Kane is one.
+He collects so many things - animals and plants, everything he had in his life - that after his death, a lot of his collection is not catalogued nor even unpacked, and has to be sold off or destroyed: